davidfloyd91/davidfloyd91.github.io/_posts/2019-02-13-the-birth-of-git.markdown

 Git was created in 2005.
 Another point I was ignorant of: it was developed by Linus Torvalds as the version control system for his more famous creation, the Linux kernel.

-Having read that far into Git's Wikipedia <a href="https://en.wikipedia.org/wiki/Git" target="\_blank">page</a>, I figured I had probably exhausted the interesting tidbits surrounding the technology's history.
+Having read that far into Git's Wikipedia <a href="https://en.wikipedia.org/wiki/Git" target="\_blank" rel="noopener noreferrer">page</a>, I figured I had probably exhausted the interesting tidbits surrounding the technology's history.

 Again I was wrong.